systamfi/.github/.github/ISSUE_TEMPLATE/epic_template.md

 2. I press "30 minutes"
 3. The display books a meeting for the next 30 minutes

+## Timebox
+If you are unable to give a time estimate, add a [Spike] issue to the Tasklist.
+Use it to get the necessary context to estimate the job at hand.
 ```[tasklist]
 ### User Stories
 ```